Is Home Education for Me?

 Many homeschoolers have discovered healthy socialization takes place when children are exposed to people of all ages in various settings, rather than being limited to a classroom and a group of students all about the same age.

 Children learn social skills in everyday activities such as trips to the grocery store or library, visits with grandparents, church activities with friends, support group activities, park days, and community activities.
 Most importantly, children often receive their most valuable socialization in the nurturing environment of home and family.

-- Become convinced that home education is what you and your spouse want for your family.
+- Be confident that home education is what you and your spouse want for your family.

-- Develop a Mission Statement.
-This keeps you aware of your purpose for home education.
+- Develop a Mission Statement to keep you aware of your purpose for home education.